sio-doh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

   </header>
 )

-// or we can write it
+// or we can write it this way

 const style = { border: '2px solid orange', color: 'black', fontSize: '18px' }